Flightline (horse): Breeders' Cup Classic

 The connections of Life Is Good said that they had decided to make Flightline "earn it" by going to the lead and setting a fast pace.
 "I felt [Flightline] every step of the way, just tried to get away from him and I couldn't," said Life Is Good's jockey, Irad Ortiz, Jr. "I know I'm going fast and I said let me look again down the backside and he’s there.
-I said 'Oh my God.'
+I said 'Oh, my God.'
 Then he just goes by me like nothing.
 He's an unbelievable horse."

-Flightline was named the 2022 American Horse of the Year and also earned the Eclipse Award for Champion Older Male Dirt Horse.
-He was also named the World's Best Racehorse of 2022, ranked five pounds higher than Baaeed.
+Flightline was named the 2022 American Horse of the Year and earned the Eclipse Award for Champion Older Male Dirt Horse.
+He was also named the World's Best Racehorse of 2022, ranked five pounds higher than Baaeed, establishing him as the greatest horse alive.
 His final rating of 140 ranked equal with Frankel as the highest ever awarded by the International Federation of Horseracing Authorities.
 The Breeders' Cup Classic was also the top-ranked race of 2022.